 List of some of them most commonly cited items in MLA style.

 Look here to find the librarians assigned to US 101.
-Contact any of the librarians for help with research, the annotated bibliography, pecha kucha, citations or any other questions.
+Contact any of the librarians for help with research, the annotated bibliography, citations or any other questions.

 Throughout the semester, you have read and discussed texts that have presented complicated issues where right and wrong are not always easily defined.
-You have also initiated the discovery of information that examines the ethical and moral issues embedded in the work of the course.
+For this group project, you will work in teams to examine the ethical and moral issues related to justice that is embedded in the work of the course.

-The full details of this assignment are on Page 20 of your US 101 course packet.
+The full details of this assignment are in your US 101 course packet.